aimms/how-to/Articles/365/365-nonlinear-presolve.rst

 -  Delete fixed variables;

--  Remove one variable of a doubleton; and
+-  Remove one variable of a doubleton;

 -  Delete redundant constraints.